Why You Really Need a Flu Shot This Year

 You’ll Reduce Your Chance of Getting Sick

-Since the COVID-19 and flu viruses are both active right now – and will be throughout the fall and winter – your chance of becoming sick this year is higher than usual.
+Since the COVID-19 and flu viruses are both active right now, your chance of becoming sick this year is higher than usual.
 Although getting a flu shot won’t stop you from getting COVID-19, it will make it less likely you’ll get the flu.
 Not getting the flu will keep you healthier and your immune system stronger, which is important with the coronavirus running rampant.

 If you don’t get a flu shot, you may find yourself battling the flu and COVID-19 at the same time.
 Or you can develop the flu while you’re still recovering from coronavirus or vice versa.
 Becoming ill with both viruses within a short period of time may make you very sick and lead to more serious complications.